johnewart/ruby-metrics/README.md

 ## What is this?

 This is a Ruby version of [metrics][metrics], developed by Coda Hale at Yammer.
+Currently this is under *heavy* development -- it needs Gem packaging, more features, validation of metrics, more functional testing, and a little better test coverage.
+Pull requests happily accepted, please include docs and tests where possible!

 ## What's in this?

-Right now, we have:
+Right now, I have:

 * Counters
 * Timers